goabstract/Marketing-for-Engineers/README.md

 The main rule of successful marketing without budget: Don't Become A Spammer :trollface:

 ## Content Marketing
-When you don't have the time or money to do paid advertising, consider promotion via content.
-You can run your personal blog or do guest-blogging at the popular industry platforms\blogs.
+When you don't have money or expertise to do paid advertising, consider promotion via content.
+You can run your personal blog or do guest-blogging at the popular industry platforms\blogs (or both).
+Focus on how you can help your users with your content.
+You don't have to be a profesional writer for making a cool content.
+So give yourself space to be creative.
+:see_no_evil: Please, always check your grammar!
+I use these cool apps — [Hemingway App](http://www.hemingwayapp.com/), [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck) or browser extensions.
+Now it's time to write your first article :metal:

 ### Personal blog
 Start off by creating a blog that not only touts your product but offers helpful advice, tips, tricks, links, etc.